 A committee of nurse managers, nurse educators and the nurse residency managers will evaluate applications and select candidates for interviews.
 If you are selected for an interview, a Nurse Residency representative will call to arrange an appointment.

-- Interview notification by Friday, February 27 @ 5:00 pm Central Standard Time
+- Interview notification by Thursday, July 2 @ 5:00 pm Central Daylight Savings Time

 Pediatric Nurse Residency program details